canonical/sphinx-docs-starter-pack/how-to/chip-tool-commission-and-control.rst

 pre-installed on some distributions such as Ubuntu.
 Refer to `installing SnapD <https://snapcraft.io/docs/installing-snapd>`_ for details.

-Install Chip Tool snap:
+Install the Chip Tool snap:

 .. code:: shell

    sudo snap install chip-tool

-You may choose another `channel <https://snapcraft.io/docs/channels>`_ to install a development release.
+You can choose another `channel <https://snapcraft.io/docs/channels>`_ to install a development release.

 The tool should now be available as ``chip-tool`` on your machine.